Skip to Content

 This blog post will be updated whenever a new feature is rolled out.

-Lastly I would like to give well deserved credit to my colleague Mike Luang-Khot who played a major role in the development of the first version of the tool, and also played a crucial part in this version by thoroughly explaining the tool’s primary code to me, without his help these features would not have been possible.
+Lastly I would like to give well deserved credit to my colleague mike.luang-khot1 who played a major role in the development of the first version of the tool, and also played a crucial part in this version by thoroughly explaining the tool's primary code to me, without his help these features would not have been possible.

 CoE EMEA Contacts:

-Mohamed EZZAT Egypt CoE, Analytics, Customer Success
+m.ezzat Germany CoE, Analytics, Customer Success

-Carsten Egner Germany CoE, Analytics, Customer Success
+carsten.egner Germany CoE, Analytics, Customer Success

 CoE North America Contacts:

-Mandanna Mandechanda Uthappa CoE Analytics, Customer Success
+mandanna.mu CoE Analytics, Customer Success

 Selvakumar Sithavan CoE Analytics, Customer Success